The love of economy is the root of all virtue.

 You can find such kits in fabric stores (also in the bathrooms of expensive hotels!); most have threads in several colours, and some come with pre-threaded needles.
 Metal rusts very quickly in humid climates, so don't expect needles to stay sharp for long in such conditions.
 The serious traveller will think about assembling a small sewing kit, with stainless steel needles (available at ship chandlers), higher quality thread, spare buttons, etc.

-My own kit (pictured at left) lives in a watertight plastic "match safe" (intended to keep matches dry, and incorporating a tiny ferrocerium rod — aka "flint" — at the base, for use as an emergency firestarter), which you can find at any decent sporting goods store.
+My own kit (pictured at left) lives in a watertight plastic "match safe" (intended to keep matches dry, and incorporating a tiny ferrocerium rod — aka "flint" — at the base, for use as an emergency firestarter, plus a tiny signalling mirror in the lid), which you can find at any decent sporting goods store.
 This is where my stainless safety pins go as well, along with a needle threader, twist-ties, and (before I switched to an LED light) spare bulbs.
 A 2.4 inch (6cm) length of large diameter plastic drinking straw acts as a spool to hold substantial lengths of my two colours (one light, one dark) of thread; short slits in the straw ends trap the ends of the threads, to keep them from unraveling; needles go inside the straw, and a thimble drapes over the top.
 Waxed dental floss, incidentally, makes an excellent heavy-duty repair "thread" (for everything from emergency shoelaces to tying the hinge on a pair of spectacles that have lost their screw), so ensure that one of your sewing needles will accommodate it.
 And needleworkers have discovered that (in the absence of scissors) the cutter on a dental floss box works just as well for regular threads and yarns.

 (Ziploc®) plastic bags, garbage bags